team-awesome-170/docs/ProjectProposal.md

 **Reason for this document (To who?
 And Why?)**
 This document provides the responce to the project proposal given by our instructor Professor Dale Fletter.
-This document also provides the Vision and Scope and the estimated cost and effort of the project.
+This document also includes the 'Vision and Scope', and the 'Estimated cost and effort' of the project.

 Table of Contents
 -----------------